With a master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 The Earthship's initial water supply comes from the rain.
 Clean rainwater is used for drinking, cooking, and washing.
 Discarded water from those activities goes to feed indoor edible plants, which filter contaminants out as it sinks down through their soils.
 Water left over from that goes to flush the indoor toilet/s.
 Flushwater goes outside to soak outdoor, mostly decorative plants and trees, where it is used up.
 Nothing is left, nothing goes into the aquifer to contaminate the groundwater.
 Nor is groundwater used up while waiting for rain.

 Here are the details of this fully contained supply and use system:

 For those homeowners who prefer a more standard treatment, blackwater can be directed to a conventional septic tank that is solar heated to enhance the anaerobic digestion of sewage.
-From there it goes to leach fields through underground trenches - perforated to let the effluent seep into the soil.
-Nematode colonies in the soil break down any remaining pathogens before water reaches the aquifer.
+From there it goes to leach fields through underground trenches, perforated to let the effluent seep into the soil.
+Nematode colonies in the soil break down any remaining pathogens before the water reaches the aquifer.

 Water Supply and Health Cost Savings

 With this system, local utilities could be built much smaller to supply manufacturing facilities only.
 Rivers could be left to flow naturally to replenish the land or, if diverted, used primarily for agriculture.
 More than half of the existing dams could be broken up to allow replenishment of the aquifer.

 There would be no need for chemicals to be added to purify water collected and shipped for miles cross country.
 Food transport from country to country would be minimized, since most homes could grow their own, and carbon emissions would decrease dramatically.
 Tension between communities and countries vying for water and food would decrease to the point that war could be avoided.